Council Tax Clarification for Residential Moorings

 PN7: Appendix 4: Is a boat part of a dwelling

-Where a marina with berths contains both moored pleasure boats and boats whose occupants use them as sole or main residences the outcome may on the facts be either a composite hereditament, a combination of composite hereditament and separate domestic hereditaments or indeed separate domestic hereditaments leading to separate bands.
+Where a marina with berths contains both moored pleasure boats and boats whose occupants use them as sole or main residences the outcome may on the facts be either a composite no prescription xanax hereditament, a combination of composite hereditament and separate domestic hereditaments or indeed separate domestic hereditaments leading to separate bands.

 The presence of a Composite hereditament may be indicated by identifying the following features:

 - Where boats that are occupied as an individual’s sole or main residence do not have a permanent right to any specific mooring.